Fender Serial Number Lookup

 How Does the Fender Serial Number System Work?

 For example, a Fender guitar with a serial number starting with “L” on the neck plate was likely produced between 1963 and 1965.
-If the serial number is L20000, it was likely made in 1964.
+If it’s L20000, it was likely made in 1964.

 Fender Serial Number Lookup Guide

 This guide provides a detailed breakdown of Fender serial numbers based on the information gathered from various sources.
-Use this chart to help decode the serial number on your Fender guitar.
+Use this chart to help decode them on your guitar.

 Keep in mind that these are only Fender serial numbers.
-If you are looking for Squier serial numbers, click here.
+If you are looking for Squier, click here.

 Early Years (1950-1954)